-That’s what the Tension Release Technique (TRT) is all about.
+That’s what the Tension Releasing Body (TRB) is all about.

-You want to move your body fluidly without being held back by pain and tension.
-Use the Tension Release Technique to deeply heal your physical challenges and live with more joy.
+Do you want to move your body fluidly without being held back by pain and tension?
+Use the Tension Releasing Body program to deeply heal your physical challenges and live with more joy.

 Here’s a quick recap of the self healing process we shared above:

 |A Guide FOR MORE EFFECTIVE HEALING OF CHRONIC PAIN|